ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 ## User registration

-Users can register themselves with an individual display name in an AOS instance with their valid OIDC token received from the AAI login.
+Users can register themselves with an individual display name in an AOS instance.
+You only need the valid OIDC token received from one of the supported AAI logins.

-The `email` and `project` parameters are optional.
+Currently, the `display_name`, `email` and `project` parameters are optional.
 If you provide an e-mail address during registration, you will receive system-relevant notifications to this address e.g. advance notifications of maintenance.
 The project parameter is a hint for the administrators to associate the newly registered user with a project for identification purposes.

 === ":simple-curl: cURL"